Serving McLean VA Youth Since 1954

 • In rally point scoring, every play results in a point being awarded, except when the referee determines a replay.
 A serve into the net or out-of-bounds is a point for the other team.
 Let serves are considered good.

 • 60-minute House matches play 3 sets to 21 points (win by 2 points).
-90-minute Select matches play 5 sets to 21 points (win by 2 points).
+90-minute Select matches play 4 sets to 21 points and a 5th set if possible to 15 (win by 2 points).
 All sets start at 0-0.

 • A set is won by the team which first scores at least 21 points with a minimum lead of two points.
 In the case of a 20-20 tie, play is continued until a two-point lead is achieved (22-20, 27-25, etc.).

-• If the final set of the match is not completed when the countdown clock expires, the team with the most points is the winner of the set -- win by 2 points is not requried.
+• If the final set of the match is not completed when the countdown clock expires, the team with the most points is the winner of the set -- win by 2 points is not required.
 If tied when time expires, the winner of the next point is the winner of the set.

 • 4th-8th GRADE HOUSE SPECIAL RULE: At the discretion of the referee, an extra point is awarded to a team that executes a multi-touch combination that leads to an immediate win where the opponent does not legally return the ball over the net into play.
 This includes situations when the opposing team initially controls the ball but fails to legally return the ball over the net and into play.